patrickmineault/codebook/testing.md

 Testing can help you maintain your sanity by decreasing the surface of things that might be wrong with your experiment.
 Good code yells loudly when something goes wrong.
 Imagine that you had an experimental setup that alerted you when you had a ground loop, or that would sound off when you use the wrong reagent, or that would text you when it's about to overheat - how many hours or days would you save?

-## Testing by example
+## Unit testing by example

-The easiest way to understand testing is to illustrate it with a specific example.
+Unit testing is the practice of testing a *unit* of code, typically a single function.
+The easiest way to understand what that means is to illustrate it with a specific example.
 The Fibonacci sequence is defined as:

 $$F(x) \equiv F(x-1) + F(x-2)$$
 $$F(0) \equiv 0 $$